 The Broadcaster Application may request the Receiver’s Receiver Media Player to select a particular video stream available in the Service, for example an alternate camera angle.
 Alternatively, it might request the Receiver Media Player to select an audio presentation other than the one it would have chosen based on the user’s preferences.
 The Media Track Selection API may be used for these cases.

-This request is an asynchronous request.
 The Receiver processes the request and if it can, it changes the selection.

 The Media Track Selection API shall be defined as follows: